Me-Bim-Bi/TIL/ER model.md

 - **Extended ER Diagrams**: Subclasses and inheritance: Entities can be specialized into subclasses (e.g., a "person" can be a "student," "teacher," or "astronaut").
 - Once the conceptual model is complete, it needs to be translated into the relational model.

+## 3. Logical model
+- Convert to a relational model: Break down many-to-many relationships.
+    - No many-to-many relationships (N:M).
+    - No multi-valued attributes.
+    - Only one value in each cell.
+    - Each row is unique.
+    - No complex relationships.
+- Define primary and foreign keys, data type: Adjust the diagram by introducing primary keys (PK) and foreign keys (FK) along with additional attributes.